Women Empowerment Starts with Men!

 It is one thing to talk about gender equality and another thing to practice it sincerely in your own life.
 I have encountered many well-educated men who have favourable opinions about gender equality and women empowerment.
 However, these liberal feelings are often just skin-deep and wear off quickly when it comes to ‘walk the talk’ in their personal lives.

 I feel, most of them subconsciously, fear to lose the upper hand they have been traditionally enjoying over their female counterparts in personal and professional life.
 This needs to be dealt with squarely to get true support of men in this noble movement that is beneficial for the society as a whole.

-True equality can be achieved only through unconditional acceptance of the fact that men and women are equal as human beings and differentiating them on the basis of their gender is utterly nonsensical.
+True equality can be achieved only through unconditional acceptance of the fact by every human being that men and women are equal and differentiating them based on their gender is utterly nonsensical.
 Unless men understand and accept this basic fact, all their support is just a façade.

 In today’s article, I am going to throw some light on the importance of men in empowering women in the society and why their heartfelt support can truly uplift the spirit of women and help them acquire their much-deserved, equal and respected position in the society.

 The age-old tradition of gender inequality

 Let us talk about the earlier stages of human evolution. where the main source of food was hunting.
 For this, the physical strength of the male gender naturally bestowed him with an upper hand over his female counterpart.
 It is no wonder that physical prowess and aggressiveness was much respected.

 Also, Mother Nature has placed the responsibility of bearing a child on the woman’s reliable shoulders; she had to take the responsibility of performing duties like child-raising, and other domestic work – while her man was running behind deer and boars in the woods, to bring food to their plates.